 Rikweda is being developed with the support of IFC’s working capital financing and advisory services for a total investment of up to $3 million and MIGA’s guarantees to cover up to $7.8 million to cover equity investments and loan guarantees.
 IFC and MIGA’s interventions are made commercially viable despite the high risks involved in the investment by innovatively using blended finance solutions.

-The Rikweda project will be linked to IDA’s existing National Horticultural and Livestock Project (NHLP) with their support of $190 million.
+The Rikweda project will be linked to the World Bank’s existing National Horticultural and Livestock Project (NHLP) with their support of $190 million.
 The objective of NHLP is to introduce new agricultural practices and help farmers enhance their productivity levels and comply with international standards.
 A large number of raisin drying houses are being constructed—owned by farmers who will eventually be integrated into the supply chain of Rikweda.

 Without the collaborative efforts of IFC and MIGA, supported by $3.1 million from the IDA 18 IFC-MIGA Private Sector Window, the Rikweda project would not get off the ground.
 IFC’s involvement went beyond providing affordable financing by sharing industry comprehensive guidance to the client ranging from advising on plant and storage capacity designs, recruiting a financial and operational management team, to brokering negotiations with potential buyers in potential export markets.
 MIGA’s involvement in the project provides Rikweda with strong and long-term reassurance of business continuity in such a fragile business environment and helps them reach financial closing.